burgshrimps/timestamp_correction/README.md

 There are more frames between the two LED anchor points than between the two button anchor points.
 Could be a result of a delay in LED detection or some problems regarding transmitting the signal inside the button box.
 Method is the same as in case II.

 ## Further observations
+- Due to an internal correction of CVB it sometimes happens that there is a huge time difference between two timestamps which is followed by about 10 timestamps with a significantly smaller time difference to each other.
+These artefacts seem to compensate each other and not affect any other frames outside this window.